kasthack-labs/kasthack.AutoTagging/README.md

 Automatic SQL tagging proxies for .NET:

-* Dapper is currently supported
+* `Dapper` is currently supported.
-* I'm working on custom DbConnection proxy.
+* A custom `DbConnection` proxy that would be able to capture proper tags without recompilation is in development.

-## Why does this exist
+## Why does this exist?

-I needed to tag database queries in an existing project without rewriting tons of code.
+I needed a way to tag database queries in an existing project without having to rewrite a large amount of code.

 ## Usage

 * Install nuget package `kasthack.Autotagging.DapperProxy`
-* Remove `using Dapper` from your source.
+* Remove `using Dapper` from your source files.
-* Add `using kasthack.Autotagging.DapperProxy` to source files / global using.
+* Add `using kasthack.Autotagging.DapperProxy` to your source files or as a global using.
-* (optionally) Set `TaggingSqlMapper.AppName`
+* (Optional) Set `TaggingSqlMapper.AppName`
-* Boom!
-All database queries sent through dapper start with the comment:
+* That's it!
+All database queries sent through Dapper will be prefixed with the following comment:

 ```sql
 -- App: {app_name}